+APIVAR® Application

-APIVAR® Active ingredient: 3.3% Amitraz FOR CONTROL OF VARROA MITES The label can be found online at: http://pr-rp.hc-sc.gc.ca/1 1/pr web.ve1?p ukid=15405
+Active ingredient: 3.3% Amitraz

+The label can be found online at: http://pr-rp.hc-sc.gc.ca/ls-re/index-eng.php (search "Apivar")

 Precautions: Keep strips in original, unopened packaging, away from foodstuffs.
 Avoid inhalation of product vapour when opening the sealed packet of strips.
 Avoid contact with skin and eyes and wear latex gloves when handling the strips.
-Wash hands thoroughly with soap and water after use.
-May be harmful if absorbed through the skin.
-Harmful if inhaled.
-Very toxic to fish and other aquatic organisms.
+Wash hands thoroughly with soap and water after use, product may be harmful if absorbed through the skin or inhaled.
+Very toxic to fish and other aquatic organisms!